FB100/tum_ai-ethics_quiz/README.md

 # AI Ethics Quiz Application

-A responsive, interactive web-based quiz application focused on AI ethics topics with dark/light mode support and progress tracking.
+A responsive, interactive web-based quiz application to learn Topics from the TUM AI-Ethics lecture (ID: SOT87317) with dark/light mode support and progress tracking.

 ## Features